MOAB (ARCHES AND CANYONLANDS NATIONAL PARK)

 For information on Arches & Canyonlands National Parks go to: http://www.moab-utah.com/nationalparks/arches.html & http://www.moab-utah.com/nationalparks/canyonlands.html *Please read under plan your vist - “things you should know”; (1)safety, (2)weather (3)cell phone service (4)regulations (5)traffic & travel.
 These articles have some very important information pertaining to the park.

 Lodging is up to each individual participant.
-Dan will be staying at The Inca Inn and encourages participants to stay there so that it is easier for us to all convene and conclude the days activities with a minimum of travel.
-The Inca Inn is an older (but very clean) motel & because of this the rates are very reasonable for Moab.
-It has excellent trip advisor reviews.
-When making your reservation at The Inca you will need to call 866-462-2466 & tell them you are part of the Dan Ballard Photography Workshop.
-There are also a number of big chain hotels in Moab, so please feel free to stay at one of those if you would like.
+Dan will be staying at The Aarchway Inn and encourages participants to stay there so that it is easier for us to all convene and conclude the days activities with a minimum of travel.
+The Aarchway has given our group a great rate of $139.00 (+ taxes) per night.
+When making your reservation at The Aarchway you will need to call 435-259-2599 & tell them you are part of the Dan Ballard Photography Workshop.
+Please book your room as early as possible, but no later than August 19, 2016.

 Transportation to & from Moab is up to each individual participant.
 There is an airport in Moab.
 Driving conditions into the National Parks will consist of mainly paved roads, so a standard car will be sufficient.
 When possible we prefer that participants car pool with each other.
 If you are willing to drive please let us know.
 Find more info about getting to Moab here: http://www.moabadventurecenter.com/transportation/